The Broken Place

 The Broken Place is a novel by American author Michael Shaara.
 It was published by the New American Library in 1968.
+It has been described as partially autobiographical.

+The title was taken from a passage in Ernest Hemingway's A Farewell to Arms.

 Plot

 The plot concerns a Korean War veteran who comes home from the war depressed.
 With deep psychological wounds, he only feels alive in the world of boxing.